- TMCA is the parent association of the Texas Municipal Courts Education Center (TMCEC)

 What Municipal Courts Do: Jail magistrations, arraignments, examining trials, pre-trial hearings, bench and/or jury trials, show cause hearings, indigence hearings, mental health hearings, dangerous dog hearings, code enforcement hearings (i.e., junk vehicles, animals, weeds, debris, signs, etc), sub-standard structures hearings, school attendance hearings, driver's license suspension hearings, stolen property hearings, bond revocation hearings; review probable cause affidavits and issue search, inspection, seizure and arrest warrants; issue emergency protective orders, ignition interlock orders, community service orders, expunction orders, record retention and destruction orders.

 TMCA has more than 1,000 members across Texas from El Paso to Texarkana and from Amarillo to South Padre Island.
 We care about our cities and are dedicated to preserving the quality of life in the communities in which we serve.
 We are involved and we vote!

-Data Sources: Texas Judicial Branch's Annual Statistical Report for the Texas Judiciary FY14
+Data Sources: Office of Court Administration - Annual Statistical Report for the Texas Judiciary FY16

 Comptroller of Public Accounts Request #12027757246